JohnRosey/JohnRosey/README.md

 ### Hi there 👋
 <h2 align=“center”>
-I’m a Full-Stack Software Developer 💻,  and 3D Designer 🎨!
+I’m a Full-Stack Software Developer 💻!
 </h2>
 I'm building my resume
 **JohnRosey/JohnRosey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.